| Title: | Functions and Data Sets for "That's Weird: Anomaly Detection Using R" by Rob J Hyndman |

 approximation |

-Character string specifying the approximation to use in
+Character string specifying the method to use in computing the surprisal probabilities.
+See Details below. |

 threshold_probability |